RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/view-edit-cloud-account.md

     the AWS console (e.g.
     https://<YOUR-ACCOUNT-ID-WITHOUT-HYPHENS>.signin.aws.amazon.com/console)

-You can delete your Redis Cloud Pro Cloud Account from our system by clicking on the **Delete** button.
+You can delete your Cloud Account from the system by clicking on the **Delete** button.
 Please note, you can only delete a Cloud Account if it has no active subscription related to it.